hblakely/hblakely/README.md

 -Define what I'm looking for from an employer in 2023

-  *Remote is almost a must at this point.
+  *Remote is almost a must at this point, office as option could be nice.

   *(mostly)Asynchronous would be lovely - not strictly required.